IPC in Residential Aged Care Facility Settings

-This workshop series offers education focused on infection prevention in an aged care home setting.
-The informative and interactive program offers one or two-day workshop options suitable for anyone providing care to people living in aged care home environments or facilities.
+This workshop series offers education focused on infection prevention in a residential aged care facility setting.
+The informative and interactive program offers one or two-day workshop options suitable for anyone providing care to people living in a residential aged care facilities.
 This may include allied and support staff, cleaning staff, nursing assistants, and enrolled and registered nurses.
 Now is the time to ensure your facility has a workforce trained in infection prevention and control and has programs in place.
-The Australasian College for Infection Prevention and Control is a peak governing body for Infection Control professionals throughout the Australasian region.
+The Australasian College for Infection Prevention and Control (ACIPC) is a peak governing body for infection control professionals throughout the Australasian region.
 Our facilitators can deliver one or both days of the program, depending on individual learning needs.
 ACIPC can also develop a workshop tailored to your organisation.
-Contact the National Office to find out more: email@example.com or phone +61 3 6281 9239.

-Infections can happen anywhere, but people living in aged care homes can be more at risk than others.
+Infections can happen anywhere, but people living in a residential aged care facility can be more at risk than others.

 Covered on day one of a two day workshop